Rittenhouse murder case thrown into jeopardy by mistrial bid

 The case against Rittenhouse has divided Americans over whether he was a patriot taking a stand against lawlessness or a vigilante.
 Prosecutors have portrayed him as the instigator that night, while the defense has said he feared for his life, afraid that his gun was going to be taken away and used against him.

-Rittenhouse’s decision to testify carried certain risk — including the possibility of fierce cross-examination from prosecutors — and came despite doubts among some legal experts about the value of him taking the stand, given the apparent weaknesses in the state's case.
+Rittenhouse’s decision to testify carried certain risk — including the possibility of fierce cross-examination from prosecutors — and came despite doubts among some legal experts about the value of putting him on the stand, given the apparent weaknesses in the state's case.

 During the prosecution's side of the case, some of its own witnesses bolstered the young man’s claim of self-defense.